brauliorivas/calorimeter-solution/README.md

 ## Choice of Loss Function

 The binary cross-entropy loss function, also known as log loss, is employed for this task.
 This loss function is commonly used in binary classification problems, where the goal is to predict one of two mutually exclusive classes.

+## Accuracy
+The accuracy for this model is ~ 0.227

 ## Dependencies